-If the problem persists for more than three months, it is considered to be chronic insomnia, and less than three months is called acute insomnia.
+If the problem persists for more than three months, it is considered chronic Insomnia, and less than three months is called acute Insomnia.

-The predisposing factors for insomnia include potential genetic and familial factors that increase the likelihood of high states of arousal and tendency to excessive introspection.
+The predisposing factors for Insomnia include potential genetic and familial factors that increase the likelihood of high states of arousal and a tendency to excessive introspection.

-There is an inherited form of insomnia known as Familial Fatal Insomnia , which has been observed specifically in 40 families in the world.
+There is an inherited form of Insomnia known as Familial Fatal Insomnia, explicitly observed in 40 families worldwide.
 This is carried by a specific genetic trait that affects the production of a necessary protein.

-This condition is incredibly rare, but it has given us an idea of how insomnia could be inherited.
+This condition is scarce, but it has given us an idea of how Insomnia could be inherited.

-The precipitating factors can be periods of intense stress, greater demand of time and / or important changes in the routine.
+The precipitating factors can be periods of intense stress, greater demand for time, and essential changes in the routine.

-For many people, a stressful experience in life (good or bad) can trigger an interrupted sleep pattern.
+A stressful experience in life (good or bad) can trigger an interrupted sleep pattern for many people.

-It is true that some people can go through significant stress and sleep well, but most people will have some changes in their sleep pattern when they are stressed.
+Some people can indeed go through significant stress and sleep well, but most people will have some changes in their sleep patterns when they are stressed.

-These may include napping during the day, changing daytime activity to cope with lack of sleep, spending too much time in bed and worrying excessively about sleep.
+These may include napping during the day, changing daytime activity to cope with lack of sleep, spending too much time in bed, and worrying excessively about rest.

 Sometimes, people will become almost ritualistic in their approach to sleep because of the desire to try to control it and are devastated by their inability to force it to happen.

-The more we focus on our dream, the worse our dream becomes.
+The more we focus on our dream, the worse our vision becomes.
 When the perpetuating factors are well addressed, the drive toward homeostasis will usually correct the sleep cycle to a normal rhythm.

-The lack of control over sleep is really the core of why this is such an important problem for so many people.
+The lack of control over sleep is why this is a significant problem for so many people.

-You can want to sleep, you can recognize its importance and you can do everything possible to sleep well, but you can not turn off your brain and leave you unconscious.
+You can want to sleep, recognize its importance, and do everything possible to sleep well, but you can not turn off your brain and leave yourself unconscious.

-In fact, we see that there are some unique characteristics of the brains of people who struggle with insomnia.
+We see some unique characteristics of the brains of people who struggle with Insomnia.

-These differences include additional electrical activity during sleep, which we believe actually allows a small degree of awareness when you are really sleeping.
+These differences include additional electrical activity during sleep, which we believe allows a small degree of awareness when you are sleeping.

-This additional activity also supports the idea that people who suffer from insomnia tend to focus much more on their sleep, paying more attention to night-time vigil.
+This additional activity also supports the idea that people who have Insomnia tend to focus much more on their sleep, paying more attention to the nighttime vigil.

-There are also deficits in the production of the neurotransmitter, gamma-aminobutyric acid (GABA), which is the neurotransmitter that is responsible for inhibition in the brain, whose main function is sleep.
+There are also deficits in producing the neurotransmitter gamma-aminobutyric acid (GABA), the neurotransmitter responsible for inhibition in the brain and whose primary function is sleep.

 Another common difference is the tendency to be much more agitated or reactive during the day and night.

-Sometimes people will know exactly where their brain is going with their concerns, and other times people say they can skip issues quickly.
+Sometimes people will know precisely where their brain is going with their concerns, and other times people say they can skip issues quickly.

-When a person who experiences insomnia and anxiety wakes up at night, he is more likely to feel very worried about the awakening and the effect it will have on his day.
+When a person who experiences Insomnia and anxiety wakes up at night, he is more likely to feel very worried about the awakening and its effect on his day.

 Some people in this state will wake up in the middle of a panic attack or an extreme nightmare.

-The anguish that precedes their awakening becomes a great obstacle to overcome because we simply can not put out the anguish and go back to sleep.
+The anguish that precedes their awakening becomes a significant obstacle because we can not put out the agony and go back to sleep.

-It is not uncommon for people to start participating in their anxious roll of thought, which will keep their brain agitated and busy for hours.
+It is not uncommon for people to start participating in their anxious roll of thought, which will keep their brains agitated and busy for hours.

-Sleep disorders tend to have a high degree of comorbidity (co-occurrence) with other psychological disorders, physical disorders and even other sleep disorders.
+Sleep disorders tend to have a high degree of comorbidity (co-occurrence) with other psychological disorders, physical conditions, and sleep disorders.

-Lack of sleep significantly affects mood during the day, which tends to increase vulnerability to the development of anxiety or depression .
+Lack of sleep significantly affects mood during the day, increasing vulnerability to the development of anxiety or depression.

-Anxiety and insomnia share the same pathways in the brain, so they are actually different presentations of the same problem.
-In both conditions, there is a high degree of activity of the central nervous system in the sympathetic nervous system.
+Anxiety and Insomnia share the same pathways in the brain, so they are different presentations of the same problem.
+There is a high degree of activity in the central nervous system in the sympathetic nervous system in both conditions.

-The diurnal effects of enhanced sympathetic activity include vulnerability to panic attacks , high heart rate, shallow breathing and hyperreactivity.
+The daily effects of enhanced sympathetic activity include vulnerability to panic attacks, high heart rate, shallow breathing, and hyperreactivity.

-For example the high startle reflex, the gastrointestinal discomfort and even the intensified sensory information.
+For example, the high startle reflex, gastrointestinal discomfort, and even the intensified sensory information.

-The nocturnal effects of intensified sympathetic activity are more or less the same, but people are more aware of accelerated thoughts, the urge to move and the inability to fall asleep.
+The nocturnal effects of the intensified sympathetic activity are more or less the same.
+Still, people are more aware of accelerated thoughts, the urge to move, and the inability to fall asleep.

-In the day, these symptoms are characterized as anxiety or panic disorder, at night these symptoms would be a firm diagnosis of insomnia.
+During the day, these symptoms are characterized as anxiety or panic disorder; at night, these symptoms would be a firm diagnosis of Insomnia.

-There are many short and long term effects that are associated with insomnia.
-The interruption of sleep creates a physical and psychological agitation, which includes a low mood, problems of temperament and inhibits healthy coping strategies.
+Many short and long-term effects are associated with Insomnia.
+Sleep interruption creates physical and psychological agitation, including low mood and temperament problems and inhibiting healthy coping strategies.

-Someone who can run to help improve their mood may feel they do not have the energy to run, so they may find themselves, once again, eating the donut in their office to meet the brain’s demand for additional carbohydrates, and then have an additional help of disappointment about their poor coping.
+Someone who can run to help improve their mood may feel they do not have the energy to run, so they may find themselves, once again, eating the donut in their office to meet the brain’s demand for additional carbohydrates and then have an extra help of disappointment about their poor coping.

 This cycle increases the physiological and psychological agitation, which worsens the likelihood that they can be established as the night approaches.

-In pediatrics, we often talk about a condition called “tired and wired” in which a child stimulates himself like crazy to try to maintain attention and wakefulness.
+In pediatrics, we often talk about a condition called “tired and wired,” A child stimulates himself like crazy to maintain attention and wakefulness.

-The way this can appear in adults is that their body is overwhelmingly tired, but their mind is so connected that they can not settle down.
+This can appear in adults because their bodies are overwhelmingly tired, but their minds are so connected that they can not settle down.

-Caffeine is not always the culprit, but it can play an important role in the development of this state; It can take up to 12 hours for people to completely metabolize caffeine.
+Caffeine is not always the culprit, but it can play an essential role in developing this state; It can take up to 12 hours for people to completely metabolize caffeine.

 Using too much caffeine too late in the day will intensify the insomnia experience for many people.

-Insomnia is associated with mood disorders and changes in sleep tend to be key to diagnosing depression and bipolar disorder.
+Insomnia is associated with mood disorders, and changes in sleep tend to be vital in diagnosing depression and bipolar disorder.

-Many people experience excessive sleepiness with depression, but there are people who have depression and insomnia; This group is particularly vulnerable to suicide, so it should be monitored with additional caution.
+Many people experience excessive sleepiness with depression, but some have depression and Insomnia; This group is particularly vulnerable to suicide, so it should be monitored with additional caution.

-The relationship between insomnia and bipolar disorder follows the same pathways as depression, but it has the additional component that insomnia can be a key indicator of the presence of a manic episode in bipolar disorder.
+The relationship between Insomnia and bipolar disorder follows the same pathways as depression.
+Still, it has the additional component that Insomnia can be a crucial indicator of the presence of a manic episode in bipolar disorder.

-For people with bipolar disorder, it is very important to make sure that the circadian rhythm stabilizes.
+People with bipolar disorder need to make sure that the circadian rhythm stabilizes.

-For example, during a depressed period, they may have little activity, little exposure to the sun and excessive consumption of food.
-When they enter a manic phase, these patterns are reversed, with a high degree of activity, exposure to light and little food consumption.
+For example, during a depressed period, they may have little activity, little exposure to the sun, and excessive food consumption.
+When they enter a manic phase, these patterns are reversed, with a high degree of activity, exposure to light, and little food consumption.

-In fact, we can have some good effects in the management of bipolar disorder if we can create a stable clock system and regulate controlled behaviors such as food and activity.
+We can have some sound effects in managing bipolar disorder by creating a stable clock system and regulating controlled behaviors such as food and activity.

-Sleep disruption creates dysregulation in neurotransmitters related to appetite, and we see a significant increase in the impulse for food consumption, particularly carbohydrates.
+Sleep disruption creates dysregulation in neurotransmitters related to appetite, and we see a significant increase in the impulse for food consumption, mainly carbohydrates.

-A classic example of this challenge comes when you get to work, you have not slept well, and you receive the box of donuts; Much of your brain wants to eat donuts that there is little room for rational thinking.
+A classic example of this challenge comes when you get to work, have not slept well, and receive a box of donuts; Much of your brain wants to eat donuts, but there is little room for rational thinking.

-We all experience a slight crash of energy in the early afternoon as a normal part of our circadian rhythm, but this collapse is greatly amplified when we are deprived of sleep and potentially suffering dramatic changes in blood sugar.
+We all experience a slight energy crash in the early afternoon as a regular part of our circadian rhythm.
+Still, this collapse is greatly amplified when we are deprived of sleep and potentially suffer dramatic blood sugar changes.

-The increase in the availability of sugary coffee drinks has created an additional insult in the continuity of sleep: we experience changes in blood sugar during the day and then we have brains too stimulated to reconcile to sleep at night.
+The increase in the availability of sugary coffee drinks has created an additional insult to the continuity of sleep: we experience changes in blood sugar during the day, and then we have brains too stimulated to reconcile to rest at night.

-For physical health, there are many conditions that create a vulnerability to insomnia or can be intensified by sleep problems.
+For physical health, many conditions create a vulnerability to Insomnia or can be intensified by sleep problems.

 People who are blind can have significant challenges with their circadian rhythm and, as a result, experience chronic loss of sleep.

-There has been a lot of research on the relationship between diabetes and insomnia because insulin is a key component of the circadian system.
+There has been much research on the relationship between diabetes and Insomnia because insulin is a critical component of the circadian system.

-People who have Type I Diabetes have lost their ability to produce their own insulin and need to take insulin daily to allow their cell to use the nutrition they eat.
+People who have Type I Diabetes have lost their ability to produce their insulin and need to take insulin daily to allow their cells to use the nutrition they eat.

-The development of insulin pumps has helped significantly with the regulation of blood sugar, and also provides some support to stabilize the sleep of these people, since high changes in blood sugar create challenges in the circadian rhythm.
+The development of insulin pumps has helped significantly with blood sugar regulation.
+Also, it provides some support to stabilize these people’s sleep since significant changes in blood sugar create challenges in the circadian rhythm.

-People who have problems with chronic pain can have long periods of inactivity during the day and night, which generates significant challenges to maintain sleep.
+People who have problems with chronic pain can have long periods of inactivity during the day and night, which generates significant challenges in maintaining sleep.

-People who have spent prolonged periods in bed after a major illness will also experience sleep challenges; They may sleep excessively while their body recovers, but then they discover that they can not sleep well at all.
+People who have spent prolonged periods in bed after a major illness will also experience sleep challenges; They may sleep excessively while their body recovers, but they can not sleep well.

-Finally, people who have experienced insomnia can often also be diagnosed with additional sleep disorders.
+Finally, people who have experienced Insomnia can often also be diagnosed with other sleep disorders.

-Most sleep disorders share the same set of symptoms: daytime sleepiness, problems waking up in the morning, fatigue and constant feelings that sleep needs are not being met.
+Most sleep disorders share the same symptoms: daytime sleepiness, problems waking up in the morning, fatigue, and constant feeling that sleep needs are not being met.

-The sleep apnea , a condition in which there is trouble breathing at night, will any additional symptoms of snoring, nocturnal breathlessness, dry mouth and frequent awakenings.
+Sleep apnea, a condition in which there is trouble breathing at night, will any additional symptoms of snoring, nocturnal breathlessness, dry mouth, and frequent awakenings.